nopphawitKar/RuleGraph/README.md

 -Contain Google API code.
 -Contain d3 library.(credit https://d3js.org/(created by Mike bostock))

-This project use only 3 day to implement and it's used only one time.
+This project used only one time.
 So it may seem bad and unattractive.